0xV1RU/Walkthroughs/TryHackMe/year of the dog/walkthrough.md

 `' UNION SELECT NULL,'a' -- -`
 The character 'a' was reflected in the response, confirming a successful UNION-based injection and identifying the injectable column.

+UNION-based SQL injection is preferred when the application reflects query results, because it allows direct and efficient data extraction.
+However, other SQL injection techniques such as blind or time-based injection can still lead to full compromise even without visible output.

 ![null&#39;a&#39;](https://github.com/user-attachments/assets/def8d3a9-0432-46cb-9e17-03847418471f)